New York, August 24, 2011--The Committee to Protect Journalists condemns

 punishable offense under the Right of Women to a Life Free of Violence Law.

-that the Chávez
+research shows that the Chávez

 administration has used all the tools of power to silence critical news media.